workbenchdev/Workbench/CONTRIBUTING.md

 Once you're satisfied with the result - you can send a pull request to include it in Workbench.
 All you need to do is add the files to [`src/Library/demos`](./src/Library/demos).

-Make sure it's working by rebuilding Workbench and launching your entry via the Library.
+Make sure it's working by running Workbench and launching your entry via the Library.
 If not - double check what you did and compare with other Library entries.

 ## Submitting a contribution